ryuzvki221/ryuzvki221/README.md

 <h1 align="left">🤩 About Mamadou</h1>
 <p  align="left">
     <strong>Proactive and resourceful junior researcher with strong skills in security, application design, clean code, testing, and CI/CD.
-Effective in collaborative environments and highly motivated by technology and science.
-Full-stack developer and pentester based in Quebec, Canada.</strong>
+Effective in collaborative environments and highly motivated by technology and science.</strong>
 </p>

 <br/>